FMM GOVERNING BODY

 Functions:

-- Approves new programmes of study leading to degrees and/or diplomas.
+3. Sanctions new academic programmes leading to degrees and/or diplomas.

-- Performs such other functions and institute committees as may be necessary and deemed fit for the proper development of the Autonomous College.
+5. Performs other functions necessary or deemed appropriate for the holistic development of the Autonomous College.

-- Ratifies the resolutions of the Academic Council and Finance committee.
+6. Ratifies the resolutions of the Academic Council and Finance Committee.

-- Acts as ‘Check and Balance’ mechanism auditing the functioning of academic, finance, research, consultancy and quality assurance units of the institution.
+7. Serves as a ‘Check and Balance’ mechanism by auditing the operations of academic, finance, research, consultancy, and quality assurance units.

 2. ACADEMIC COUNCIL